Cruising the net one day I came across the below video randomly on YouTube.

 The celebrity status continued when we were interviewed by the Tomorrowland radio station, and the newspaper.
 A new tradition began when all nationalities hung our flags up along the long balcony facing the stage.
 This was great as it attracted many people who wanted to see what was going on, including 2 Australians.
 We had 2 wristbands to the party left over, so we decided to share our good fortune with these guys and let them in to the Tomrrowland VIP party.

 The afternoon continued, with one of the best cultural exchanges I could imagine has ever taken place all to the sounds and sights of Steve Aoki champagne and stage diving into the crowd.
 But before too long the party was over and Tomorrowland needed their deck back for the real VIP’s.
 It was time once again to head out into festival madness.
 This time Australian flag worn as a cape in possession and a belly full of cherry beer and chips with mayo.

 I’m normally against overt displays of nationalism, especially at European festivals given events around the 1940′s, but my current state of mind made me forget that, and it ended up being a good thing.
 We met loads of people, many because they had not met Australians before and wanted to do so, and just about every Australian at the festival came up and said “G’day”.
 Really a great way to finish off the afternoon.

-Highlight set of day 2 was Above and Beyond Their set dedicated to a member’s recently deceased brother as well as Amy Winehouse who had passed away the day before.
+Highlight set of day 2 was Above and Beyond their set dedicated to a member’s recently deceased brother.
 The emotions behind this set saw many in the crowd shed a tear, both of sadness and happiness.
 I became a fan of theirs for life after those couple of ours in that tent.